j-i-l/GenBankParser/README.md

 If you want to process sequence of genomes downloaded from the ncbi GenBank ftp server (ftp://ftp.ncbi.nih.gov/genbank/), please make sure to first decompress the files before using the GenBankParser.

 In addition to GenBank files the GenBankParser also accepts GenBank UIDs.
 GenBankParser then tries to fetch the entries directly from the ncbi database.
-For an example see the [Use case](#fetch-from-ncbi) below.
+For an example see the [example](#fetch-from-ncbi) below.

 ---
 # Use cases